-According to the Centers for Disease Control and Prevention, one out of three older adults (those aged 65 or older) falls each year.1 In 2013, 2.5 million nonfatal falls among older adults were treated in emergency departments and more than 734,000 of these patients were hospitalized.2 Sadly, among older adults, falls are the leading cause of both fatal and nonfatal injuries.2
+According to the Centers for Disease Control and Prevention, one out of four older adults (those aged 65 or older) falls each year.1 In 2013, 2.5 million nonfatal falls among older adults were treated in emergency departments and more than 734,000 of these patients were hospitalized.
+In 2020, 14 million older adults in the United States reported falling, and in 2021, a total of 38,742 died from unintentional falls In 2021, a total of 38,742 (78.0 per 100,000) unintentional fall–related deaths occurred among older adults.

 The Economic and Non-Economic Costs of Falls